 The 1980s was an era of culture change, acid washed jeans, long hair of the 60s was out, pastel colors and designer clothes were in.
 This was the age of MTV, an art of new music television, new personal computers, bright Neon colors, Pac-Man, the fashion of female hair, the wearing of shoulder pads by women.
 There was no escaping the film hits of the era: The Terminator, Back To The Future, Beverly Hills Cop, Footloose, the musical thrills and hits of Michael Jackson.
 This was an era of pulsing videos by Jane Fonda and Olivia Newton-John, and before we knew it, we were all into a fitness chase.
 There was always someone who did aerobics, 5ks, 10ks, dance classes or into athletic gear.
-It zoomed into high gear when the Summer Olympics arrived in 1984, courtesy of Richard Simonton (skip to 16.15 to bypass long intro, if you like.)
-Also, in the 1980s, the Boy Scouts of America had a resurgence, which most historians forget, part of an embodiment of an era that had more patriotism, as this music hit attests; the Boy Scouts received a new uniform (designed by Oscar de la Renta) as the Scouts went back to camping, after it was sort of dropped in the 70s.
-Neil Diamond, singer-songwriter sold over 130 million records was big in the 80s America.
+It zoomed into high gear when the Summer Olympics arrived in 1984, courtesy of Richard Simonton (skip to 16.15 to bypass long intro.
+Part 2 at 1.12.40 is the magical moment.)
+Also, in the 1980s, the Boy Scouts of America had a resurgence --which most historians forget, part of an embodiment of an era that had more patriotism, as this music hit attests; the Boy Scouts received a new uniform (designed by Oscar de la Renta) as the Scouts went back to camping, after it was sort of dropped in the 70s.
+Neil Diamond who sang in the hit above, singer-songwriter sold over 130 million records and was big in 1980s America.
+All these rembrances still bring tears to my eyes.

-The start of the 1980s decade, which was part of the 20th Century, had good things and some bad things.
-There existed the Cold War era, and there was a TV movie that scared the dickens out of everybody in 1983, called THE DAY AFTER.
-It aired on ABC, November 20, 1983 (100 million people watched it).
+The 1980s had good things and bad things.
+Overall, it was a decade still inculcated in the Cold War, with a TV movie that scared the dickens out of everybody in 1983, called THE DAY AFTER airing on ABC, November 20, 1983 (100 million people watched it).
 Two months before this, on Sept.
-1, the shooting of a Korean passenger airliner by a Soviet jet that killed 269 people, including 63 Americans occurred.
-In between, and unbeknownst to the public, on Sept.
-26, one of the closest calls the world came to Armageddon almost panned out when a stream of suspected bogies appeared on a radar screen on a Soviet Air Defense base that looked to the military Soviet observer like rockets.
-He saw it on his new early warning system.
+1, the shooting of a Korean passenger airliner by a Soviet jet that killed 269 people, including 63 Americans, occurred In between, and unbeknownst to the public, on Sept.
+26, one of the closest calls the world came to Armageddon almost panned out when a stream of suspicious bogies appeared on a Soviet Air Defense base in the night, that looked to the military observer like rockets.
+He was operating a new early warning system.
 The officer, Lt.
-Colonel Stanislav Y. Petrov, had one call to make, either it was a real attack or not.
+Colonel Petrov had one call to make, either it was an attack or not.
 He had no way of knowing if it was real or not.

-His screen showed what looked like one after another missile being launched.
-He counted 1, 2... then five.
+His screen showed what looked like one after another missile was launched.
+He counted 1, 2... then, five.
 Everything involved minutes, for missiles travel fast.
 By the grace of God, he held back and decided not to call Moscow that missiles were inbound.
-The world was saved, and this is no Hollywood made-up-screen dream.
+The world was saved; and this was no Hollywood made-up-dream.

-The eighties saw something called the Strategic Defense Initiative, that doubled military spending, and centered on Star Wars technology that President Ronald Reagan instituted.
-And, there were 4 songs paralleling the theme of Cold War: 1) Pointer Sisters Neutron Dance, which went viral featured in the movie Beverly Hills Cop.
+The mid-eighties also saw the Strategic Defense Initiative, a doubling of military spending, all revolving on what is termed Star Wars technology that President Ronald Reagan instituted.
+And, there were four songs paralleling the theme of Cold War: 1) The Pointer Sisters Neutron Dance, which went viral featured in the movie Beverly Hills Cop.
 2) Everybody Wants To Rule The World.
-3) The Final Countdown year of the
+3) The Final Countdown, year of